dkaschek/dMod/README.md

 For **parallelization**, dMod uses `mclapply()` which is available on Linux and Mac but not on Windows.
 Windows users may use the `foreach` package to put dMod functions in a `%dopar%` loop.

 To **install dMod from the git repository**, it is convenient to use RStudio.
 Create a "New Project" -> "Version Control" -> "Git".
 Use the address `https://github.com/dkaschek/dMod` and create project.
 Next, go to menu "Build" -> "Build and Reload".
-Once theses steps are completed, it should be possible to run the following example.
+Once theses steps are completed, it should be possible to run the example below.

+When installing dMod from git, you use the development version of dMod.
+Further packages might be needed to install.

+Linux users can get the libSBML package via  `devtools::install_url("https://sourceforge.net/projects/sbml/files/libsbml/5.18.0/stable/R%20interface/libSBML_5.18.0.tar.gz")`

+Installation guide for Windows will soon be added.

 ## Simple example: enzyme kinetics